 5. Higher power does not compensate for body loss

 Because a radio transmits and receives the signals through its antenna, how you carry the radio will make a real difference.
 Free space around the antenna ensures better performance.
 If you carry the radio very close to the body, such as on a belt, the antenna will have less free space around it, reducing the radio’s performance.
-This “body loss” is a significant factor, which higher radio transmission power will not compensate for.
+This “body loss” is a significant factor, and a more powerful radio with higher radio transmission power cannot compensate for that.

 Carrying the radio near your shoulder will significantly improve the radio's performance.